 I was born in New Jersey, raised in Seattle until I was nine years old, and then my family moved to South Korea.
 By the time I was in middle school, we must have moved about ten times.
-Growing up under an economist with a Ph.D., I was always told I needed to go back to the States to get my degree, but I never really understood what quantitative research was all about until I went to graduate school.
-I was surprised by how much potential social science data has in the way they can be collected and analyzed.
+Growing up under an economist with a Ph.D., I was always told I needed to go back to the States to get my degree, but I never really understood what quantitative research was all about until I studied political science.
 I was always a curious person who questioned everything but now I know how to answer those questions in a systematic way without having to compromise my creativity, which is the greatest feeling on earth and I hope many more people can experience the same.

 Ph.D. in Political Science at University of California, Davis (Davis, CA)